Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 He's solidified that position.

-He has in effect endorsed it.
+He has, in effect, endorsed it.

 The poor guy is really trying hard here.

-And in the process, it says here, John Kerry is undercut not just the Israelis, but also the Egyptians and the Fatah movement that runs the Palestinian Authority, all of which want to see an end to Hamas rule in Gaza.
+And in the process, it says here, John Kerry has undercut not just the Israelis, but also the Egyptians and the Fatah movement that runs the Palestinian Authority, all of which want to see an end to Hamas rule in Gaza.

 But Qatar and Turkey and Hamas want to continue to run Gaza and wipe out Israel.